thomas-roos/aws-greengrass-lite/docs/requirements/nucleus_requirements.md

 ## Abbreviations and Jargon

 1. GG-Java : The existing Greengrass v2 in Java.
-2. GG-Lite : The new implementatyion of Greengrass v2 in C++.
+2. GG-Lite : The new implementation of Greengrass v2 in C++.
 3. Nucleus : The executable core of Greengrass.
 4.